international payments

 Digital currencies

 Digital currencies can be also used for making international payments.
-They’re gaining popularity due to their low transaction costs and the wide range of options available.
-Examples include Bitcoin, Litecoin, Ethereum, and many others.
+This one of the alternative payment methods is gaining popularity due to their low transaction costs and the wide range of options available.
+Examples include methods related to blockchain technology such as Bitcoin, Litecoin, Ethereum, and many others

 Paper checks